Getting Started

 High impedance, maximum input voltage: 5.0V (or 1.8V for systems delivered before July 2022).

+All inputs have an internal 50Ω termination.
 Acceptable input voltage ranges: 0—2.5V, 0—3.3V and 0—5.0V (LVTTL/TTL).
-For systems delivered before July 2022, the acceptable range is 0—1.8V only!
+For systems delivered before July 2022, the acceptable range is 0—1.8V only (no internal termination)!
+The laser clock should have a duty cycle of at least 25%.
 The minimum detectable pulse width for the frame trigger is 12ns and for the gate trigger roughly 3ns.

 Mechanical drawing